Jerry Hansen (racing driver): Open wheel racing

 Hansen finished fifteenth.
 After not racing in the national Formula 5000 series, Hansen returned in the class for 1971.
 After scoring a heat win, he finished the main race in second place, behind Hogan Racings David Hobbs.

 During the season he also made four appearances in the pinnacle of American autosport, the USAC National Championship.
-He failed to finish due to a broken valve in his debut race at his hometrack, Brainerd International Raceway.
+He failed to finish due to a broken valve in his debut race at his home track, Brainerd International Raceway.
 Hansen had a better run at Pacific Raceways.
-A double header, with two 45 lap races on the same day, Hansen finished in the top ten twice.
+A doubleheader, with two 45-lap races on the same day, Hansen finished in the top ten twice.
 He beat many series regulars such as Bobby Unser, Mark Donohue and Billy Vukovich.
 After a mediocre 1970 racing season, Hansen won several championships in 1971.
-In 1971 Hansen won the SCCA National Championship Runoffs in Formula A, A Sports Racer and A Production.
+In 1971 Hansen won the SCCA National Championship Runoffs in Formula A, A Sports Racer, and A Production.
 It was the first time in Runoffs history that a driver won three classes at the Runoffs in the same year.
 This feat earned him the SCCA President's Cup.

 Hansen, and his crew chief Mike Lindorfer, made modifications to the Lola T192 IndyCar to run in USAC and IMCA sprint car races.
-In a spectaculair race at the Minnesota State Fair, Hansen won by lapping the whole field three times.
+In a spectacular race at the Minnesota State Fair, Hansen won by lapping the whole field three times.

 Sports car racing

 Hansen raced in the original United States Road Racing Championship, sanctioned by the SCCA.
 After a couple of races, during 1964 and 1965, Hansen competed in most of the 1966 season.
 Racing a Chevrolet powered Lotus 19 proved no success.
-In 1965 Hansen requested Lee Dykstra and George Anderson to design and build Can-Am spec car, the Wolverine LD65.
+In 1965 Hansen requested Lee Dykstra and George Anderson to design and build a Can-Am spec car, the Wolverine LD65.
 Although the plan was to build three cars, only one was built.
-The first race at Mid-Ohio proved fruitless with a retirement after 27 of 85 laps.
+The first race at Mid-Ohio proved fruitless with retirement after 27 of 85 laps.
 During his Can-Am debut, in 1966 at Mont-Tremblant, he finished in 20th place.
 Hansen returned to Can-Am competition in 1967 at Road America in a McLaren M1C.
 In 1968 Hansen raced most of the Can-Am season in a McLaren M6A.
 His best result came at the Los Angeles Times Grand Prix finishing seventh.
 During the same year he also won the A Sports Racer class at the SCCA National Championship Runoffs in the McLaren M6A.
-He won the prestigious race for Can-Am spec cars in 1969, 1971, 1972 and 1975 thru 1984.
+He won the prestigious race for Can-Am spec cars in 1969, 1971, 1972, and 1975 thru 1984.
 Hansen also raced in the B Sports Racer class in 1973 and 1974 winning both races.

-In SCCA regional competition, Hansen was very successful racing a McKee Chevette, designed and built by Bob McKee.
-Hasnen won races at Breezy Point, Lynndale Farms, Metropolitan Stadium and Meadlowlands.
+In the SCCA regional competition, Hansen was very successful in racing a McKee Chevette, designed and built by Bob McKee.
+Hansen won races at Breezy Point, Lynndale Farms, Metropolitan Stadium and Meadlowlands.